chriskalmar/DockerBootstrapOSX/README.md

 # DockerBootstrapOSX

+## Description

 DockerBootstrapOSX is a little bootstrapping script that automates the installation of a Docker environment on a MacOS X machine.

+### Warning

+Do not use [Kitematic](kitematic.com) and plain Boot2Docker alongside each other.
+They will conflict with each other forcing a reinstall from scratch.
+Kitematic is a great product and good for those who wish to use Docker containers for development.
+You *can* make them work alongside each other but it's a bit fiddly of a work and you need some Docker internals knowledge.
+For beginners it's best to choose either.

 ## Quick Install